-We have reviewed the accompanying condensed interim statement of financial position of Malita Investments p.l.c. as of 30 June 2017 and the related condensed statements of comprehensive income, changes in equity and cash flows for the 6-month period then ended.
+We have reviewed the accompanying condensed interim statement of financial position of Malita Investments p.l.c. as of 30 June 2018 and the related condensed statements of comprehensive income, changes in equity and cash flows for the 6-month period then ended and notes comprising a summary of significant accounting policies and other explanatory notes.
 The Directors are responsible for the preparation and presentation of this condensed interim financial information in accordance with International Financial Reporting Standards (IFRSs) as adopted by the EU.
 Our responsibility is to express a conclusion on this condensed interim financial information based on our review.